We have endorsed 16 candidates across Ventura County for the 2021 ADEM election

-We have endorsed nine candidates and taken stances on four ballot measures across Ventura County
+We have endosed nine candidates and taken stances on five ballot measures across Ventura County

 These candidates have demonstrated a commitment to address Ventura County's housing shortage through their responses to our questionnaire, and many have a proven track record.
 We're thrilled to support them in our first round of endorsements.